BelgianBiodiversityPlatform/python-dwca-reader/doc/gbif_results.rst

 Description of the GBIF Data Portal Occurrence download format
 ==============================================================

+.. warning:: This feature will soon be deprecated.

 .. warning:: As of August 2014, the GBIF portal has been updated and the export format has been improved.
 By consequence, this page and the :class:`dwca.read.GBIFResultsReader` class are currently out-of-date.

 As of late 2013, the new version of the `GBIF Data Portal`_ exports occurrences (search results) in a format that is a superset of the Darwin Core Archive standard.